 The JV Football team hosted Stearns and fell by a score of 26-18.
 Carter Milner led the Lynx offense with two long touchdown passes to Timmy Vachon and Brayden Savage.
 Tegan Sproul had the other touchdown for MA on a nice run making several cuts to avoid defenders.
 Brydon Cropley was solid on the line, making holes for the backs and giving Milner time to throw.
 On defense, Bryce Dicker had a nose for the ball all game long, making tackles and defending passes.
 Savage also contributed several tackles all over the field.
 GO LYNX!

-7 months ago, Jeremy Weatherbee
+about 2 years ago, Jeremy Weatherbee

 PASS